 We always welcome suggestions from friends on things to do in new cities.
 So when someone gave us a very comprehensive list without solicitation we were wrapped.
-On said list was a recommendation to climb Elephant Mountain, with high praise for the view.
+On the said list was a recommendation to climb Elephant Mountain, with high praise for the view.

 They were right, the view was spectacular.
 Sweeping views of Taipei and amazing ‘Insta’ quality pics abound.
 Unfortunately what was left out of the recommendation was the steepness of the stairs; now this climb would be a breeze in any season bar Summer.
-Unfortunately, it is Summer, and in short we nearly drowned in sweat.
+Unfortunately, it is Summer, and in short, we nearly drowned in sweat.

 Taipei Zoo & Gondola